coullessi/Microsoft-Defender-for-Endpoint/Platforms/Linux/AnsibleOnboarding/Prod/README.md

 ssh-keygen -t rsa -C "ControlNode" -f ~/.ssh/ControlNodeKey

 # Create the config file if doesn't alredy exist and
-# add the following line: IdentityFile ~/.ssh/ControlNodeKey
+# add the following line: IdentityFile ~/.ssh/ControlNodeKey, save the file.
 sudo vim ~/.ssh/config

 # List the content of the .ssh file.
 You'll have the following: config, ControlNodeKey, ControlNodeKey.pub